gendalf90/Datagrammer/README.md

 ### Receiving

 Use `IMessageHandler` interface for message handling.
-You can send response from the handler by `IContext` interface.
+It is possible to send response from the handler by `IContext` interface.

 ```csharp
 class MyHandler : IMessageHandler